 Scrubbers and scrapers.
 Before beginning any clean off, make sure you have the right tools for the job.
 Sharp, metallic products like steel wool and razors, can do more harm than good by damaging the glass surface during the cleaning process.
 Choose items made of plastic or rubbery material that will not make scrapes and abrasions with their use.

 Commercial Products.
 Commercial label removers, oils, solvents and spray gels, are easily found in supermarkets, hardware stores and online.
 These generally give reliably good results and tend to work rather quickly.
 Available in toxic and non-toxic varieties, choose a product that best suits your needs and follow the manufacturers instructions.
+Be sure to completely remove all reside from these products before beginning your project as it can interfere with stencil adhesion and ability of the cream to make contact with the glass.

 Hot, Soapy Water.
 Soaking in hot, soapy water is the old standby.
 Submerge the piece completely in very hot water containing a larger that usual concentration of dish soap.
 Soaking times will vary from 10 minutes to a few hours.
 Test at different intervals for readiness by rubbing or pulling up on a corner.
 Paper based labels will ball up and pull away while plastic will lift up from the adhesive or surface when ready to be removed.